Appeal a parking Penalty Charge Notice (PCN)

 Before you appeal

-- we are unable to accept most challenges by telephone - you can view our policy on reasonable adjustments at the bottom of this page.
+We are unable to accept most challenges by telephone - you can view our policy on reasonable adjustments at the bottom of this page.

 You must challenge each case individually by inputting each unique PCN number.

 - the PCN number listed on your parking ticket

 Use the Appeal a parking PCN button above.
 You can also see photographic evidence relating to your PCN.
 You can include jpeg attachments.

 You should not use this link to email us about your PCN if: